gaokai320/extra-dependency/README.md

 ```
 Extras union in the dependencies they define with the dependencies of the distribution they are attached to.
 The example above would result in requests being installed, and requests own dependencies, and also any dependencies that are listed in the “security” extra of requests.
 If multiple extras are listed, all the dependencies are unioned together.

-**What is the advantage of extras?
-Why extras are proposed?
-What problems do extras aim to solve?**

 ## Aim